lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/5_Use_Terra.bio_Genomic_Datasets.md

   Image of Terra Data Model from this [link](https://software.broadinstitute.org/firecloud/documentation/quickstart?page=data)

 ### How to learn more

+#### Learn about Terra Data Tab
+ - 📺 Watch 5 minute [Intro to Data Tables](https://www.youtube.com/watch?v=IeLywroCNNA) screencast by the Broad
+ - 📺 Watch 5 minute [Making and Uploading a Data Table in Terra](https://www.youtube.com/watch?v=2MxSlKhIrFY) screencast by the Broad
+- 📺 Watch 32 minute [Intro to Terra](https://www.youtube.com/watch?v=9kffTkK-B7g) screencast by the Broad

+ #### Learn about Terra Data Analysis
+- 📺 Watch 15 minute [Understand Notebooks in Terra](https://www.youtube.com/watch?v=qP-1xk02AS0) screencast by the Broad
- - 📙 Try out some example Terra notebooks using the [Terra Notebooks Playground](https://app.terra.bio/#workspaces/help-gatk/Terra%20Notebooks%20Playground) workspace - examples using Python, R and also many bioinformatics tools
+ - 📙 Try out some example Terra Jupyter notebooks using the [Terra Notebooks Quickstart](https://app.terra.bio/#workspaces/fc-product-demo/Terra-Notebooks-Quickstart) workspace - examples using R, BigQuery and also many bioinformatics tools
- - 📙 Try out some example Terra notebooks (Jupyter_Notebook_Examples folder), includes using the [CSIRO Bioinformatics VariantSpark](https://bioinformatics.csiro.au/variantspark) library and other bioinformatics libraries.
+ - 📙 Try out some example Terra workflows includes using the [Terra Workflows Quickstart](https://app.terra.bio/#workspaces/fc-product-demo/Terra-Workflows-Quickstart) and other bioinformatics libraries.
  - 📙 Try out some of these bioinformatics tools using [example Jupyter notebooks](https://github.com/lynnlangit/gcp-for-bioinformatics/tree/master/2_Virtual_Machines_%26_Docker_Containers/Jupyter_Notebook_Examples)
 - 📘 Link to [The future of GATK tutorials is written in Notebooks](https://software.broadinstitute.org/gatk/blog?id=24167)
 - 📘 Links to [Terra articles](https://support.terra.bio/hc/en-us)
 or to [Terra community forum](https://support.terra.bio/hc/en-us/community/topics/360000500432) hosted by the Broad
- - 📺  Watch 32 minute [Intro to Terra](https://www.youtube.com/watch?v=9kffTkK-B7g) screencast by the Broad
- - 📺 Watch 15 minute [Understand Notebooks in Terra](https://www.youtube.com/watch?v=qP-1xk02AS0) screencast by the Broad
 - 📺 Watch 25 minute [Use Notebooks in Terra](https://www.youtube.com/watch?v=-wBohV_vj-o) screencast by the Broad